Be+ Scar Reducing and Repairing Dressing 5 pcs 5x8cm

 Description

-It is water resistant and adherent as well as soft and flexible, making it have a maximum adaptation to your body and its beige color.
-It is not indicated for open scars, with crust or over stitches or staples.
+It is water-resistant and adhesive, as well as soft and flexible, allowing for maximum adaptation to your body and its beige color.

 Instructions for use